Clerk of the Crown and Hanaper: Abolition

-The last Clerk of the Crown and Hanaper was Gerald Horan (1880–1949), who issued the writs for the June 1921 Stormont election and June 1922 Free State provisional parliament election, and a royal charter in September 1922 to the Law Society of Northern Ireland.
+The last Clerk of the Crown and Hanaper was Gerald Horan, K.C.
+(1880–1949), who issued the writs for the June 1921 Stormont election and June 1922 Free State provisional parliament election, and a royal charter in September 1922 to the Law Society of Northern Ireland.
 His office was one of the parts of the Dublin Castle administration which had not been transferred to the Provisional Government by 27 September 1922.

 In the Irish Free State, the offices of Chancery and Hanaper were presumed not to have survived the coming into force of the Free State Constitution on 6 December 1922.
 Writs for the 1923 Free State election were issued by the clerk of the Dáil.
 The office's residual statutory election functions were formally transferred to the Department of Local Government and Public Health when that was established under the Ministers and Secretaries Act 1924.
 The office was implicitly abolished by the Court Officers Act 1926.

 In Northern Ireland, The Speaker of the House of Commons of Northern Ireland in March 1923 refused to allow the moving of a by-election writ because there was no official appointed to do so.
 An order in council of 12 August 1924 transferred the Clerk of the Crown and Hanaper's election functions in Northern Ireland to the Clerk of the Crown for Northern Ireland.